awesomerank/awesomerank.github.io/lists/mfornos/awesome-microservices.md

 - [Microserver ★781](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.
 - [Orbit ★1151](https://github.com/orbit/orbit) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [Quasar ★2793](https://github.com/puniverse/quasar) - Fibers, channels and actors for the JVM.
+- [ScaleCube ★84](https://github.com/scalecube/scalecube) - Toolkit for building reactive microservices for the JVM: low-latency, high-throughput, scalable and resilient.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
 - [Vert.X Toolbox](https://github.com/vert-x3/vertx-microservices-toolbox) - A set of Vert.x components to build reactive microservice applications.
 - [Wangle ★1744](https://github.com/facebook/wangle) - A framework providing a set of common client/server abstractions for building services in a consistent, modular, and composable way.